John Halle's Hall: Later history

 Another source states Pugin's work also involved the insertion of an oak screen with a single, central doorway at the southern end of the Hall, made from an old cabinet with carved figures, and that above this was a painting of an angel with a scroll and royal arms, executed by Pugin in eight hours without break.
 The painting survives, and bears the text 'This hall Built 1470 Restored 1834'.

 An 1841 article mentions that "the hall...has been recently cleared of the modern apartments by which it was choked, and completely restored with the greatest taste and judgment under the direction of Mr. Fisher, clerk of works to the cathedral.
 It is now the chief show-room of a china warehouse and is not a little set off by its gay and glittering contents."
 For this joint project Pugin was the architect/commissionee, and Fisher as the clerk of works directing the workmen.

 The window glass was "extensively restored" by John Beare in 1834, as part of Pugin's project.
 Pevsner states the stained glass was restored and augmented by the noted stained glass artist Thomas Willement (1786–1861).

 In 1880–1881 the mock Tudor three-storey north (street) façade was added, designed by Salisbury-based architect Fred Ward, and commissioned by the owners, china merchants Mr Watson and Mr Godden.
 The noted architectural historian Sir Nikolaus Pevsner was not a fan, describing the façade as "grossly overdone".
 An April 1881 newspaper account of the work noted that, before undertaking the new façade, "Messrs Watson and Godden, ... with praiseworthy spirit, first rebuilt the back portion of the premises."
 In around 1910 the Hall is shown in a photograph with the ground-floor shop front of Watson & Co.

-Cinema
+Cinema and music venue

+Plaque commemorating the three concerts played by Buddy Holly and the Crickets on Saturday 22 March 1958.

-In the early 1930s the Hall was converted into the foyer of the Gaumont Cinema, for which a new 1,687-seat theatre was built in less than eighteen months on land behind the Hall.
+In the early 1930s the Hall was converted into the foyer of the Gaumont Palace cinema, for which a new 1,687-seat theatre was built in less than eighteen months on land behind the Hall.
 The theatre was built with a Tudor theme, to match the splendid medieval foyer area, and opened on 7 September 1931.
 The project's architect was William Edward Trent.
-The cinema was renamed Gaumont in 1937, and changed to Odeon by the Rank Organisation in August 1964.
+The cinema was renamed the Gaumont Theatre in 1937, and changed to the Odeon by the Rank Organisation in August 1964.

+The Gaumont Theatre hosted live music shows as well as showing films.
+On Saturday 22 March 1958, Buddy Holly with his band the Crickets played three concerts in the main theatre.
+A plaque commemorating their visit is on the east wall of the entrance hall.
+Other acts who played at the Gaumont included The Everly Brothers, Adam Faith and Cilla Black.

 The 1930–1931 cinema building is listed Grade II by Historic England.